 But the obstacle – and the opportunity – for many public relations professionals is that we’ve spent years with an “earned media” mindset.
 We’re trained to identify, shape, and pitch the story, but for a long time, we’ve relied on traditional journalists to actually tell it.
 Now, with the rise of brand journalism and the soaring number of journalists entering PR and communications, we need to not only shape the stories, but tell them at a high level.

-So, like the archetypal hero, we must rise to meet the challenge of a changing business.
+So, like the archetypal hero who sets out on a nearly impossible journey, we must rise to meet the challenge of a changing business.
 Here are some of the most common obstacles to great PR storytelling.

 It ignores the customer.
 I’d argue that nearly every memorable marketing or PR story is a form of Hero’s Journey.
 This is a good thing, because the archetype is powerful and inclusive.
 The problem is, many PRs feel obligated to make the brand (read: the client) the hero of the tale.
 This is risky.
 Sometimes the customer is also the brand, as in the case of the entrepreneur who sees a gap in a market and starts a company that flourishes – and, yes, this is the point where the Hero’s Journey morphs into rags-to-riches!